biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 Move back to the tab or window where you have the Qurro plot open.
 You can paste (using something like ctrl-V or &#8984;-V) the feature ID you just copied directly into the numerator or denominator search box, in the bottom right corner of Qurro's interface.
-You can do this twice (once for the numerator and once for the denominator) to create log ratios of features directly from the biplot.
+You can do this twice (once for the numerator and once for the denominator) to create log-ratios of features directly from the biplot.
 (Make sure to change the feature field selector back to `Feature ID`, since we're searching using these feature IDs.)

-Now press the `Regenerate plots` button to select these two features, applying their log ratio to the rank and sample plots.
+Now press the `Regenerate plots` button to select these two features, applying their log-ratio to the rank and sample plots.

 #### Hey, wait a second!
 There are only eight arrows in the biplot, but there are over five hundred features in the feature ranks plot.
 What gives?